Foreign Exchange Swap (FX Swap)

 QuestDB is an open-source time-series database optimized for market and heavy industry data.
 Built from scratch in Java and C++, it offers high-throughput ingestion and fast SQL queries with time-series extensions.

-Market conventions
+Market applications

 Risk considerations

-1. Settlement risk
+Settlement risk

 Regulatory framework

-FX swaps are subject to various regulatory requirements:
+FX swaps operate under various regulatory requirements:

 • Trade reporting obligations